marmelab/react-admin/packages/ra-tree-core/README.md

 );
 ```

-`react-admin` will fetch the data and the `TreeController` component will build a tree from it.
-Note that every category which do not have a parent will be considered a root node.
-The `TreeController` component will call its children function which is responsible for the actual rendering.
+The `TreeController` component calls the `dataProvider` for the `categories` resource, and build an internal tree structure based on the results.
+Note that every category which does not have a parent will be considered a root node.
+The `TreeController` component then calls its child function, which is responsible for the actual rendering.

-Note that your `dataProvider` must handle three new verbs:
+Note that your `dataProvider` must handle three new verbs: `GET_TREE_ROOT_NODES`, `GET_TREE_CHILDREN_NODES`, and `MOVE_NODE`.

 ### `GET_TREE_ROOT_NODES`